PavlinaSed/j2w-ukol03/README.md

 1. Edit the `detail.html` template to display the business card from the model.
 1. To display the map, use the prepared code with the `iframe` tag to insert the embedded Mapy.cz map.
 The `q` parameter is passed to the URL to be to be displayed on the map.
 This address needs to be encoded using the built-in Freemarker `url` function.
 Instead of a static string with the address of Czechitas on Wenceslas Square
-   Square, pass the `celaAddress` property (note that the static string is already embedded in the `${...}` interpolation, so you don't add it to the template).
+   Square, pass the `completeAddress` property (note that the static string is already embedded in the `${...}` interpolation, so you don't add it to the template).

 ### Links